Typhoon Emma (1959): Meteorological history

 On October 30, 1959, the Joint Typhoon Warning Center (JTWC) began tracking an area of severe weather south of Kwajalein Atoll.
 Two days later, the Japan Meteorological Agency (JMA) designated the area as a tropical depression.
 By November 5, a reconnaissance aircraft discovered the area had formed a closed surface circulation, along with wall clouds and sustained winds of 30 kn.
 The area was designated as a tropical depression at 06:00 UTC on November 5 by the JTWC, receiving the name Emma.
 The depression continued west-northwest, traveling past Guam at an average speed of 9–10 kn.
 Both the JMA and the JTWC upgraded Emma to a tropical storm at 18:00 UTC on November 6, with sustained winds of 45 kn and a surface pressure of 990 hPa.
 The storm gradually increased in strength, with its eye ill-defined for a majority of the time.
 At 00:00 UTC on November 11, Emma strengthened into a typhoon east of Luzon, with winds of 65 kn, equivalent to a Category 1 typhoon on the Saffir–Simpson scale, and pressure of 970 hPa.

 Emma began to turn north at an average speed of 11 kn.
 At 07:30 UTC on November 11, a reconnaissance aircraft entered the 60 nmi eye of Emma and recorded flight-level winds of 105 kn, estimating surface winds of 130 kn.
 The JTWC assessed the typhoon had reached its peak at 18:00 UTC later that day, with surface winds of 110 kn, equivalent to a Category 3 typhoon on the Saffir–Simpson scale.
 The JMA reported Emma's lowest surface pressure, 960 hPa, at 00:00 UTC on November 12 east of Formosa.
-After reaching its peak, westerlies had begun to influence Emma, and the typhoon began to turn northeast and accelerate.
+After reaching its peak, westerlies began to influence Emma, and the typhoon began to turn northeast and accelerate.
 Emma weakened to 165 km/h by 12:00 UTC on November 12, while it was southeast of Okinawa.
 The typhoon continued to increase in speed, and it lost strength throughout November 13.
 At 18:00 UTC that day, the JTWC discontinued advisories for Emma, as it had transitioned into an extratropical cyclone, with surface winds of 65 kn and moving at an average speed of 35 kn.
 The JMA declared the storm as extratropical six hours later, and its surface winds dropped to 55 kn, below typhoon strength.
 The JTWC ceased tracking the cyclone at 00:00 UTC on November 15, and the JMA stopped 12 hours later, where it was located west of Midway Atoll.